When to Give Up on a Relationship?

 1. Allow yourself to grieve – It’s normal to feel sadness, anger, or regret after a breakup.
 Let yourself cry.
 Confide in trusted friends.
 Don’t bottle up the pain.

 2. Avoid self-blame – Things ending doesn’t mean you’re unlovable.
 The relationship just wasn’t right.
-Learn from mistakes but don’t beat yourself up.
+Learn from mistakes, but don’t beat yourself up.

 3. Cut contact briefly – Take space to heal by blocking texts and avoiding places you may run into your ex, at least for a few weeks.

-4. Focus on self-care – Tend to your needs through healthy food, exercise, socializing, and fulfilling hobbies.
+4. Focus on self-care – Tend to your needs through healthy food, exercise, socializing, and hobbies.
 Practicing self-love speeds healing.

 7 Things to Avoid When Ending a Relationship

-1. Badmouthing your ex – Bashing them just breeds more negativity.
+1. Badmouthing your ex – Bashing them breeds more negativity.
 Vent to a counselor or journal instead.

 2. Using substances to cope – Alcohol/drugs may seem to dull the pain but make it worse long-term.